m31r2701/reversing-unofficial-APIs/README.md

-# reversing-unofficial-APIs
+# Reversing unofficial APIs
-Resources for reverse engineering web and mobile apps to discover and use “unofficial APIs” for OSINT / SOCMINT (and other purposes).
+Resources for reverse engineering web and mobile apps for the specific purpose of discovering and using “unofficial APIs” for OSINT / SOCMINT (and other purposes).

+Before considering unofficial APIs, it is often worth checking whether or not the net platform publishes an official public / open / free API that will get you what you need.

 ## Tools
-### Unofficial API discovery
+### Discovery
 #### General
 - [Wireshark](https://www.wireshark.org)
 - [Portswigger Burp Suite](https://portswigger.net/burp/releases/professional-community-2024-1-1-6?requestededition=community&requestedplatform=)